optakt/flow-dps/docs/introduction.md

 Using those [node roles](#flow-node-roles), each type of node can be optimized according to the tasks it performs.
 For instance, execution nodes are compute-optimized nodes, leveraging large-scale data centers, while collection nodes are highly bandwidth-optimized.
+Goal for the Flow blockchain is to allow a high degree of participation for the consensus and verification nodes by having only moderate hardware requirements.
-Consensus and verification nodes have moderate hardware requirements, allowing for a high degree of participation, requiring only a high-end consumer internet connection.
+These nodes would only require a high-end consumer internet connection.

 ### Rules